 - Take your time.
 The Common Application doesn’t have to be completed in one sitting, and it shouldn’t be.
 Writing a good personal essay takes time and editing.
 Start early and pay attention to each school’s specific deadline.
 Then, tackle one school at a time, and work your way down the list.
 You don’t have to submit your applications all at once, so focus on schools with earlier deadlines first.

 - Submit your application.
 When you are ready to submit your application, be aware that many schools require a fee.
 If you think you may be eligible for a fee waiver based on your family’s financial circumstances, click here to determine if your financial situation fits one of the fee waiver criteria.
 There will be a location within the Common Application to request a fee waiver if you are eligible.

-The Common Application has released seven prompts for the 2017–2018 application cycle.
+The Common Application has released seven prompts for the 2019–2020 application cycle; these are the same prompts that were used in the 2018–2019 application cycle.
 You will be able to pick only one prompt and must construct your answer with between 250 and 650 words.
 The personal essay prompts are as follows:

 - “Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.”

 - “The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?”